hdgarrood/hdgarrood.github.io/_drafts/down-with-show-part-2.markdown

 the purpose of seeing representations of values in the repl.
 You might argue that showing functions in the repl would be useless anyway, because what would we produce?
-However, it is very common to come across types which are products or records where one field is a function or some other type which lacks a `Show` instance.
+However, it is very common to come across types which are products or records where one field is a function, or an `IO T`, or any other type which lacks a `Show` instance.
 In these cases, we can't derive a `Show` instance, so if we want to be able to see values of this type in the repl, we would have to manually write a `Show` instance which skips over the problematic fields, and this is quite tiresome; in practice, we often don't bother.
 Another option is to use orphan instances for problematic fields, which is fine in languages